 - Cotton Striped Bath Towel: To match the above hand towel, there are beach and bath towels available in a wide array of colors.
 You can easily find one to match your color palette.

-- Coloring without Borders Coloring Book: This activity book features illustrations from over 80 professional artists from around the world.
+- Coloring without Borders Coloring Book (No longer available): This activity book features illustrations from over 80 professional artists from around the world.
 Every penny is donated to helping children separated from their families.

 - Tenango Embroidered Pillow: I adore the whimsy of this traditional embroidery!
 Created by artisans of the Tanango regions of Mexico, the designs represent everyday life, including native plants and animals.